Carlos P. Garcia

-Carlos Polestico Garcia (/tl/; November 4, 1896 – June 14, 1971), often referred to by his initials CPG, was the eighth president of the Philippines, serving from 1957 to 1961.
-He served as the fourth Vice President of the Philippines from 1953 to 1957.
+Carlos Polestico García (/tl/; November 4, 1896 – June 14, 1971), often referred to by his initials CPG, was the eighth president of the Philippines, serving from 1957 to 1961.
+He served as the fourth vice president of the Philippines from 1953 to 1957.

-A lawyer by profession, Garcia entered politics when he became the representative of Bohol’s 3rd district in the House of Representatives.
+A lawyer by profession, Garcia entered politics when he became the representative of Bohol’s third district in the House of Representatives.
 He then served as a senator from 1945 to 1953.

 He was the Nacionalista's nominee for vice president as the running mate of Ramon Magsaysay in the presidential election of 1953, which they won.
 After the death of Magsaysay in 1957, he succeeded to the presidency, winning a full term in his own right in the presidential election that same year.
 He was subsequently defeated by his vice president Diosdado Macapagal in the 1961 presidential election.

 Early life and education

-Garcia was born in Talibon, Bohol, Philippines on November 4, 1896, to Policronio Garcia and Ambrosia Polestico, who were both natives of Bangued, Abra.
+Garcia was born in Talibon, Bohol, Philippines, on November 4, 1896, to Policronio Garcia and Ambrosia Polestico, who were both natives of Bangued, Abra.

 Garcia grew up with politics, with his father serving as a municipal mayor for four terms.
 He acquired his primary education in his native town Talibon, then took his secondary education in Cebu Provincial High School, now Abellana National School, both at the top of his class.
 Initially, he pursued his college education at Silliman University in Dumaguete, Negros Oriental, and later studied at the Philippine Law School, then the College of Law of National University, where he earned his law degree in 1923 and later, where he was awarded the honorary degree Doctor of Humanities, Honoris Causa from the National University in 1961.
 He also received an honorary doctorate degree from Tokyo University in Japan.
 He was among the top ten law students in the 1923 bar examination.

 Rather than practicing law right away, he worked as a teacher for two years at Bohol Provincial High School.
 He became famous for his poetry in Bohol, where he earned the nickname "Prince of Visayan Poets" and the "Bard from Bohol."